eggmilk2000/UnitTest/README.md

-## This is a demo EF core unit test project
+## Test get by ID and get all list in EF Core